debasis8240/Sales-Analysis-Power-Bi-Report/README.md

-# Sales-Analysis-Power-Bi-Report

-# 📊 YouTube Comments Sentiment Analysis Dashboard | Power BI
+# 📊 Sales Analysis Dashboard | Power BI

-A comprehensive **Power BI dashboard** designed to analyze YouTube comments, audience engagement, and sentiment trends.
-This project transforms raw YouTube comment data into interactive visualizations, helping content creators and analysts understand viewer behavior, engagement patterns, and public sentiment.
+A comprehensive **Sales Analytics Dashboard** developed using **Power BI** to monitor business performance, analyze sales trends, track profitability, evaluate customer behavior, and support data-driven decision-making.
+This dashboard transforms raw sales data into interactive visualizations, enabling businesses to identify growth opportunities and optimize sales strategies.

 ---

 # 📌 Project Overview

-This interactive dashboard provides insights into YouTube audience engagement by analyzing comments, likes, replies, and sentiment distribution.
-It enables users to identify audience opinions, measure engagement, and uncover trends using interactive Power BI visualizations.
+This project provides an interactive Sales Dashboard that helps stakeholders monitor key sales metrics, customer purchasing behavior, regional performance, and product profitability.
+The dashboard delivers real-time business insights through dynamic reports and visualizations.

 The dashboard includes analysis of:

-- 😊 Sentiment Distribution
+- 📈 Sales Performance
+- 💰 Profit Analysis
+- 📦 Product Performance
+- 👥 Customer Analysis
-- 💬 Comment Analysis
+- 🌍 Regional Sales Analysis
-- 👍 Likes & Replies Analysis
+- 🛒 Category & Sub-Category Analysis
-- 📈 Engagement Metrics
-- 🎥 Video-wise Performance
+- 📅 Monthly & Yearly Sales Trends
-- 📊 Interactive Filters & KPIs
+- 🎯 Business KPIs

 ---

 # 🚀 Project Objectives

-This project aims to answer key business questions such as:
+This project aims to answer important business questions such as:

-- What percentage of comments are Positive, Negative, and Neutral?
+- What are the total sales and total profit?
-- Which videos receive the highest engagement?
+- Which products generate the highest revenue?
-- Which comments receive the most likes?
+- Which regions contribute the most sales?
-- How active are viewers in replying to comments?
+- Which categories and sub-categories perform best?
+- How do monthly and yearly sales trends change over time?
-- Which videos generate the highest audience interaction?
+- Which customers generate the highest revenue?
-- What are the overall engagement trends?
+- What are the key factors affecting profitability?

 ---